 Connections Student Mentoring Program

-UNF students to faculty and staff who can help them integrate socially and let
+who can help them integrate socially and welcome them into the Osprey family.

-make positive choices on their daily lives by guiding, challenging, and
+in their daily lives by guiding, challenging, supporting, directing, training,

 Mentor Duties and Responsibilities